jrmph/jrm-api/README.md

 # Contributing & credits

 This project is based on Rynn’s UI design — special thanks to [https://github.com/rynn-k](https://github.com/rynn-k) for the original project.
-The repository `Shin-API-UI-V2` is an adaptation and extension by `ajirodesu`.
+The repository `Chaldea-API` is an adaptation and extension by `ajirodesu`.

 Contributing guidelines: